vantage-sh/docs.vantage.sh/docs/autopilot.md

 ### Redshift, OpenSearch, and ElastiCache

 For **Redshift**, **OpenSearch**, and **ElastiCache**, the Y-axis is expressed as the number of instances.
-Unlike the above example, there isn't flexibility for these classes so this is a more straightforward scenario where the units represented are the exact number of instances you should purchase.
+Unlike the above example, there isn't flexibility for these classes, so this is a more straightforward scenario where the units represented are the exact number of instances you should purchase.

 <div style={{display:"flex", justifyContent:"center"}}>
 <img alt="ElastiCache recommendations on the Autopilot dashboard" width="100%" src="/img/autopilot/autopilot-elasticache.png" />